Healthy Homes Assessment Khandallah

 What We Do

-As building inspectors we are experts in all issues of expert house inspects.
-We are here to make sure you make the best choice when it comes to purchasing your next property.
+As building inspectors we handle all elements involved in professional house inspects.
+We are here to make sure you make the right decision when buying your next home.

-We are serious about your investment We conduct detailed examinations to ensure that you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the fun parts of purchasing or owning the house.
+We take your investment seriously, and undertake comprehensive examinations to ensure that you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the fun parts of buying or owning your own house.

-We offer a wide range of solutions to make sure that you are fully aware of the state of any property you could be thinking of buying or selling as well as additional services.
+We offer a wide range of services to ensure you are completely informed about the condition of any property you could be contemplating buying or selling in addition to other services.

-With our systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into your report, you are able to actually see any issues found.
-Thanks to our detailed report, it’s not surprising that we receive so many referrals from clients our services to their family and acquaintances.
+With our systemised method of conducting your home inspection and the most up-to-date software technology that incorporates digital images into the Report, you can actually see any issues that may be discovered.
+Thanks to our comprehensive reporting it is not surprising that we receive so many referrals from clients our service to family and friends.

 • Pre Purchase & Pre Sale Reports